 The assessment of peat condition in the 2011 JNCC report was largely based on land cover and habitat maps.
 These maps use different classification systems, are based on ground and/or satellite survey data collected at different times and cover all soil types so have only fairly coarse categories for peatland areas.
 Subsequent national-scale mapping activities have used aerial photography to disaggregate peatlands into different condition categories (England) or map drainage features (Wales, and in part for Scotland), while more detailed mapping has been undertaken in individual peatland regions such as Dartmoor and the South Pennines.
 Some of these more recent data were used in the recent development of the UK BEIS Emissions Inventory for Peatlands project (hereafter called the BEIS Inventory project), however inconsistencies between national and regional classification schemes, variations in the 'base year' in which surveys were taken, and in particular the absence of comparable repeat surveys still severely constrain the extent to which peat condition can be mapped and monitored at a national scale.
 There is still a need to create a national baseline map of condition for all peatland types across the whole UK that change can then be assessed against in future years.
-Even if a baseline for 1990 cannot be accurately reconstructed, an appropriate and nationally consistent effort to create an accurate 2020 baseline map would help future generations assess progress towards the 2040 target of the IUCN Peatland Strategy ("Two million hectares of peatland in good condition, under restoration or being sustainably managed by 2040").
+Even if a baseline for 1990 cannot be accurately reconstructed, an appropriate and nationally consistent effort to create an accurate 2020 baseline map would help assess progress towards the 2040 target of the IUCN Peatland Strategy ("Two million hectares of peatland in good condition, under restoration or being sustainably managed by 2040"), which in itself supports the aim of carbon neutrality to the UK by 2050 (2045 in Scotland).